SafeExamBrowser/seb-server-setup/docs/installation.rst

 7. If there where no changes to the default configuration the SEB Server is now running on port 8080 and can be accessed with a browser on http://server-address:8080/.
 There is one pre-configured institution (ETH Zürich) and one user-account with all roles to manage the server.
-The username of the initial account is always "super-admin" and the can be extracted from the SEB Server log-file.
+The username of the initial account is always "super-admin" and the password is "admin".
+After successful startup you will see a message like the following within the SEB Server log file.
-View logs with docker logs find the SEB Server initialization info and there the initial admin-account line

 ::